LeandroSQ/LeandroSQ/README.md

 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:leandrosoaresquevedo@gmail.com) [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/leandroquevedo/) [![Twitter](https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white)](https://twitter.com/LeandroSQ101)

 ## A little bit about me
-I'm passionated about technology, had my first contact with programming at 7 and since then found my profession that would be a great part of my life.
+I'm passionate about technology, had my first contact with programming at the ae of 7 and since then found my profession which is a great part of my life.
-Working mainly with Android and JavaScript development, but having no restrictions about technologies.
-Since programming is not only my job but my hobby as well, I tend to do variety of projects using a variety of stacks.
+Working mainly with AI, C#, Android and JavaScript development, but having no restrictions about technologies since programming is not only my job but my hobby, I tend to do variety of projects using a variety of stacks.

 #
 ### A few things to know about me...